lioseoane/lioseoane.github.io/resume.md

 ###### **🚀 Playtomic (2024 - Present)**
 **Head of Product Analytics** \
-`Python` `SQL` `Data Analysis` `Machine Learning` `Product Analytics`
+`Python` `SQL` `Data Analysis` `Machine Learning` `Product Analytics` Built the product analytics function from scratch: Defined the role, hired the team, and implemented the foundational strategy to embed data into the product lifecycle.

+Lead the analytics strategy end-to-end, partnering with product, data, UX, and engineering to drive a data-informed culture across squads.

+Guide and mentor a team of 3 senior analysts, turning business questions into high-impact insights and strategic recommendations.

+Established tooling and tracking infrastructure: Lead negotiations with Mixpanel and RudderStack, aligning tools with long-term business needs.

+Own experimentation and tracking infrastructure, including best practices for instrumentation and scalable A/B testing processes

 ###### **📊 CoverWallet (2023 - 2024)**
 **Staff Data Analyst**  \